 Cornerstone University students and alumni build lives that matter.
 They are influencers in international non-profit organizations, leaders of local businesses and disciples who transform our world for Christ.

 Numbers help us tell one part of our story.
 We're proud of where we rank.
-And the numbers show that we are recognized for the value we bring to Christian liberal arts education.
+And the numbers show that we are recognized for the value we bring to Christian liberal arts education and are located in a top-rated city for both college students and job growth.

 - No. 4 among Top Christian Colleges for Master's in Counseling Degrees (TopCounselingSchools.org, 2017).